-Based on my little knowledge of induction and a handful of stories I had heard about from mother's who had induced labor, I was terrified—I highly suggest NOT googling "induced labor."
+Based on my little knowledge of induction and a handful of stories I had heard about from mother’s who had induction stories, I was terrified—I highly suggest NOT googling “induced labor.”
 Despite my fears, I went ahead with the plan, and we arrived at labor and Delivery the next morning at 7 am, January 3rd.
-Unfortunately, once we checked in, we were told they were "full," and we'd have to wait until a room opened up.
+Unfortunately, once we checked in, we were told they were “full,” and we’d have to wait until a room opened up.

 We were frustrated because we both didn’t get much sleep the night before and had to get up early to be at the hospital, but we didn’t have much of a choice at that point, so we waited.
 And waited and waited and waited.
 By 2 pm, I could barely keep my eyes open and decided there was no way I could go through labor with how exhausted I was feeling.